Campnosperma squamatum: Description

 Campnosperma squamatum grows as a tree up to 25 m tall with a trunk diameter of up to 55 cm.
 Its yellowish-grey bark is smooth to scaly.
 The flowers are greenish yellow.
 The roundish fruits measure up to 1.7 cm in diameter and are coloured green and white when fresh.
 The tree is a food source for gibbons in Sabangau National Park in Kalimantan.

 Distribution and habitat

-Campnosperma squamatum grows naturally in Peninsular Malaysia and Borneo.
+Campnosperma squamatum grows naturally in Peninsular Malaysia, Singapore and Borneo.
 Its habitat is in lowland areas: in swamps, kerangas forests and hill forests up to 600 m altitude.